Improved Parallel Algorithms for Baumslag Groups: Notation and Preliminaries

 We assume the reader to be familiar with the complexity classes \LOGSPACE and \P (polynomial time); see e.g.\ \cite{AroBar09} for details.
 Most of the time, however, we use circuit complexity within \NC.

-Throughout, we assume that languages $L$ (resp.\ inputs to functions $f$) are encoded over the binary alphabet $\oneset{0,1}$.
+Throughout, we assume that inputs to and outputs of functions $f$ are encoded over the binary alphabet $\oneset{0,1}$.
 Let $k \in \N$.
-A language $L$ (resp.\ function $f$) is in \Ac{k} if there is a family of polynomial-size Boolean circuits of depth $\Oh(\log^kn)$ (where $n$ is the input length) deciding $L$ (resp.\ computing $f$).
-More precisely, a Boolean circuit is a dag (directed acyclic graph) where the vertices are either input gates $x_1, \ldots, x_n$, or $\gnot$, $\GAnd$, or $\gor$ gates.
-There are one or more designated output gates (for computing functions there is more than one output gate~-- in this case they are numbered from $1$ to $m$).
+A function $f$ is in \Ac{k} if there is a family of polynomial-size Boolean circuits of depth $\Oh(\log^kn)$ (where $n$ is the input length) computing $f$.
+More precisely, a Boolean circuit is a dag (directed acyclic graph) where the vertices are either input gates $x_1, \ldots, x_n$, or \gnot, \gand, or \gor gates.
+Some of these gates are marked as output gates $o_1, \dots, o_m$.
 All gates may have unbounded fan-in (\ie there is no bound on the number of incoming wires).
-A language $L \subseteq \oneset{0,1}^*$ belongs to $\Ac{k}$ if there exist a family $(C_n)_{n \in \N}$ of Boolean circuits such that $x \in L \cap \oneset{0,1}^n$ if and only if the output gate of $C_n$ evaluates to $1$ when assigning $x = x_1 \cdots x_n$ to the input gates.
+A function $f:\{0,1\}^* \rightarrow \{0,1\}^*$ belongs to $\Ac{k}$ if there exists a family $(C_n)_{n \in \N}$ of Boolean circuits such that the $i$-th output gate $o_i$ evaluates to the $i$-th bit of $f(x)$ when assigning $x = x_1 \cdots x_n$ to the input gates.
 Moreover, $C_n$ may contain at most $n^{\Oh(1)}$ gates and have depth $\Oh(\log^kn)$.
-Likewise $\Ac{k}$-computable functions are defined.
+Here, the depth of a circuit is the length of the longest path from an input gate to an output gate.
+Likewise a language $L$ is in $\Ac{k}$ if its characteristic function is $\Ac{k}$-computable.

-The class \Tc{k} is defined analogously also allowing \gmaj gates (which output $1$ if the input contains more $1$s than $0$s).
+The class \Tc{k} is defined analogously with the difference that also \gmaj gates are allowed (a \gmaj gate outputs $1$ if its input contains more $1$s than $0$s).
 Moreover, $\NC = \bigcup_{k\geq 0} \Tc{k} = \bigcup_{k\geq 0} \Ac{k}$.
 For more details on circuits we refer to \cite{Vollmer99}.
-We use two basic building blocks, iterated addition and sorting, which can be done in \TC.